drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

 8. *Larger side of the minimal encasing rectangle*.
 9. *Shorter side of the minimal encasing rectangle*.
 10. *The radius of the ball with equal volume as the cylinder with radius equal to minimal Feret's diameter and height equal to maximal Feret's diameter*.
 11. *Perimeter* - computed as the average Feret's diameter over all directions multiplied by π.
-This can be applied only if the observed shapes are convecs, which is true in our case.
+This can be applied only if the observed shapes are convex, which is true in our case.

 ### Input data